meliao/osdc_support/publicdata.rst

 * setup your work environment
 * pull some data from the ID service
-* download files from the repositories the ID service points to
+* download files from the repositories the ID service references
 * make multiple plots of raw reflectivity data
 * filter the reflectivity data for 'bioscatter'
 * animate plots